1964 San Diego Chargers season: Week 12: vs. Buffalo Bills

 The turnovers continued in the second half – Warren intercepted Kemp, but Lincoln fumbled the ball back on the next play.
-Following a Bills punt, Hadl (reinstated at quarterback), made two big throws on a 63-yard touchdown drive, finding Alworth for 23 yards on 3rd and 2 before hitting Norton in the front of the end zone on 3rd and 10 from the 17.
+Following a Bills punt, Hadl (reinstated at quarterback), made two big throws on a 63-yard touchdown drive, finding Alworth for 23 yards on 3rd and 2 before hitting Norton in the front of the end zone on 3rd and 10 from the 17-yard line.
 Daryle Lamonica entered the game, but was swarmed by three Chargers and sacked for a ten-yard loss on third down.
 After the Bills punted, San Diego needed only two plays to extend their lead, Lincoln taking a pitchout and throwing to a wide open Alworth for an easy 53-yard touchdown and a 24–14 lead a play into the final quarter.
-Alworth's fumbled punt return gave the Bills a chance to close the gap, but the Charger defense made a goal line stand after facing a first down at the four yard line, with Allen making a pair of tackles before Lamonica was stopped two yards short on 4th down.
+Alworth's fumbled punt return gave the Bills a chance to close the gap, but the Charger defense made a goal line stand after facing a first down at the 4-yard line, with Allen making a pair of tackles before Lamonica was stopped two yards short on 4th down.
 Hadl was caught in the end zone for a safety by Mike Stratton on the next play, and the game began to turn.
 Buffalo drove back to the goal line, where they again faced fourth down – this time, Lamonica dove over from the one.
 The Buffalo QB was stopped short on a two-point try, but San Diego had committed a defensive hold - given another chance from the one, Lamonica again successfully dove through the middle, and the score was tied with 3:24 to play.
 Warren's 54-yard kickoff return gave the Chargers excellent starting field position, but a Hadl pass was deflected and intercepted, before Buffalo drove into range for the game-winner, a 33-yard kick by Pete Gogolak with three seconds to play.